shaneknapp/docs/_sources/content/admin/new_hub.md

 This label will be created automatically when you run `create_deployment.sh`, and will look like `hub: <hubname>`.

+#### Hubs inheriting an existing single-user server image

+If this hub will inherit an existing image, the `create_deployment.sh` script will have created a `hubploy.yaml` file in the `deployments/<hubname>/` directory.
+This file will have the image tag from an existing deployment which will contain the latest image hash.

+The image specification is found in the cookiecutter template, located here:

+`cal-icor-hubs/deployments/template/{{cookiecutter.hub_name}}/hubploy.yaml`

 #### Hubs using a custom single-user server image